monishatBaishnab/-EduSync-Assignment-Management/README.md

 EduSync is a cutting-edge online study platform, meticulously designed to enhance the online learning experience for users through its dynamic assignment management system.
 With a live link providing instant access, EduSync offers a comprehensive set of features that empower users to create, answer, and evaluate assignments seamlessly.

+*Unique Features:*

+**Thumbnail Image Integration:**
+   - Enhance posts with a thumbnail image feature, allowing users to include assignment-related visuals upon publication.
+This visual enhancement ensures a more comprehensible understanding of the primary topic, leveraging the power of visual representation.

+**Engaging Loading Skeleton:**
+   - Implement an engaging loading skeleton that gracefully appears during the loading period, ensuring a captivating user experience while posts are being retrieved.
+This feature maintains user engagement and provides a seamless transition between loading phases.

+**Tag-based Post Filtering:**
+   - Display tags elegantly on the homepage and implement refined click events, enabling users to effortlessly filter posts based on their preferences.
+By clicking on specific tags, users can tailor their viewing experience and access content aligned with their interests.

 *Key Features:*

 **1. Assignment Management System:**